ionos-enterprise/ionos-enterprise-cli/README.md

 ## Create Server

 Next we'll create a server in the data center.
-This time we have to pass the 'Id' for the data center in, along with some other relevant properties (processor cores and memory) for the new server.
+This time we have to pass the 'Id' for the data center in, along with some other relevant properties (processor cores, memory, boot volume or boot CD-ROM) for the new server.

 ```
 $ profitbricks server create --datacenterid 3fc832b1-558f-48a4-bca2-af5043975393 --cores 2 --name "Demo Server" --ram 256